 How to Remove Stubborn Stains: Sunlight May Help

 If the stains are still visible, there is one more remedy you can try.
 Hang your clothes out in the sun for a while.
 UV light has a bleaching effect and should remove the grass stains..

 You are not fully sold on these household remedies and would rather use stain removers to remove grass stains?
 Then how about choosing environmentally friendly products?
 In order to spot those, you will need to have a closer look at the ingredients of your stain remover.
 Avoid products containing microplastics as well as well as ingredients based on mineral oils.

 This article was translated from German to English by Karen Stankiewicz.
-You can read the original here: Grasflecken entfernen: die besten Tipps** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Grasflecken entfernen: die besten Tipps** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?